What the Co-Listing Separate Representation Form Means for REALTORS®

 Separate Representation versus Joint Representation forms

-The Co-Listing Separate Representation form is specifically for joint representation and has the effect of adding another brokerage and designated agent to the listing.
+The Co-Listing Joint Representation form is specifically for joint representation and has the effect of adding another brokerage and designated agent to the listing.
 It should not be used if the parties are expecting separate representation.

 If the sellers do not have common interests or are in the middle of a dispute – such as the breakdown of a family relationship, the sellers may want to consider entering into a Co-Listing Separate Representation form.